davebelais/me/docs/index.md

     and collaboration in mind
 -   Leading engineering teams with complex and ambiguous directives towards clear, executable road maps
--   Condensing fact from the vapor of nuance

 ## Skills